 Using the IP in Place of the URL

 Blocked sites are stored as a URL list.
 Using the website’s IP may work.
 To get the IP address of any website, they ping the domain URL from the command line, and at the command prompt.
-This is an easy way to bypass the web filtering.
+This is an easy way to bypass the internet filtering.

 Viewing Images ‘Accidentally’